geoschem/GCClassic/docs/source/building-gc/compile-geos-chem.rst

-All of the files created by Cmake during the configuration and compilation stages are placed in the :file:`build/` folder in your run directory (or in the location that you have specified with the :option:`RUNDIR` option.).
-Therefore, if you wish to build the GEOS-Chem Classic executable from scratch, all you have to do is to remove all of the files from the build folder.
+All of the files created by Cmake during the configuration and compilation stages are placed in the :file:`build/` folder in your run directory (or in the location that you have specified with the :envvar:`-DRUNDIR=/path/to/run/dir` option.).
+Therefore, if you wish to build the :program:`GEOS-Chem Classic` executable from scratch, all you have to do is to remove all of the files from the build folder.
 It's as simple as that!

 You can also create a new build folder with this command: